-Simon Child received Dharma Transmission from Chan Master Sheng Yen in 2000 and is the principal teacher of the Western Chan Fellowship, a lay Chan organisation based in the UK.
+Simon Child received Dharma Transmission from Chan Master Sheng Yen in 2000 and is the Guiding Teacher of the Western Chan Fellowship, a Chan organisation based in the UK.
 Resident in England he is married with two adult sons.
-His main career has been as a family doctor and he now works part-time in Clinical Informatics.
+His main career was as a family doctor with some work also in Clinical Informatics.

 Simon started his training with John Crook in 1981 and trained with Chan Master Sheng Yen from 1992.
 His teaching approach uses the orthodox methods of Chan Master Sheng Yen and also some adaptations to help the Western personality engage with traditional practice.